 17. “Free” Walking Tour

-The best thing to do in any Mexican city is to do the “free” walking tour.
-Puebla has one that is excellent.
-You’ll get a tour of almost all the streets I mentioned above plus a few other places most tourists don’t go to.
-Another added bonus is that you get to learn about the history and contemporary culture of the city.
+Puebla has one of the best free walking tours I’ve done in Mexico.
+You’ll walk almost all the streets I mentioned above, plus a few other places most tourists don’t go.
+Another bonus is that you get to learn about the city’s history and contemporary culture.

-I love that my guide pointed out some works of art located along the streets that I had missed, including this wonderful map of old Puebla made out of Talavera tiles.
-I wish I remembered the street it was on.
+I love that my guide pointed out some works of art located along the streets that I had missed, including this wonderful map of old Puebla in the above photo.
+I wish I remembered which street it was on.

 We visited the oldest bakery in Puebla and a place that made tortillas.